Trying to save more money but left feeling frustrated? Read on for 20 simple and creative ways to save money right now!

 16. Pay More than Your Minimum

-Looking for a creative way to save money?
-Paying more than the minimum towards your debt can help accelerate your debt payoff, saving you big in interest.
+Credit card debt can be crippling, especially if you have a higher interest rate.
+Paying more than the minimum monthly payment towards your debt can help accelerate your debt payoff, saving you big in interest in the long run.
 As you have extra money, put it towards those outstanding debts and principal balance to help you pay them off faster.

 17. Find Free Fun